 Winter brings with it the annual battle against the fluctuating external factors that turn your skin into a dehydrated shadow of its former glowing self.
-Why exactly does the most wonderful time of the year have such a negative impact on our complexions?
+So while we bundle up to keep warm in the chilly weather, we also have to take extra care of our skin.
+But why exactly does this time of year have such an adverse impact on our complexions?

-“Add in a powerful serum hydrator like hyaluronic acid to keep the skin moist and hydrated — it’s a powerful humectant, which means it draws water up from the deeper layers of the skin into the more superficial layers,” Dr. Ward explains.
-"It uses the water that you drink and the water in your body to deeply hydrate the skin.
+“Add in a powerful serum hydrator like hyaluronic acid to keep the skin moist and hydrated — it’s a powerful humectant, which means it draws water up from the deeper layers of the skin into the more superficial layers,” Dr Ward adds.
+“It uses the water in your body to deeply hydrate the skin.
 Changing your daily products — just as you would change your wardrobe — is beneficial in the cooler months.
 No matter what your skin type, rehydrating the skin needs to be your focus.”

 Now we’ve got the basics down, click through to find the moisturisers packed with hydrating acids, vitamins and serums for every skin type, from extremely dry through to combination, via sensitive and oily.